filtered waterpreferably free of chlorine, chloramines, and fluoride

 Prepare the sweet tea.
 I use 2 Tablespoons of loose tea, 2 family size tea bags, or 8-10 small bags per gallon of water.
 Add 1 cup of regular sugar per gallon.
 Do not use raw honey!

-Let tea cool to room temperature and make sure that it is really cool!
+Let tea cool to room temperature and make sure it really is cool!
 This step is very important as too hot of tea can kill your SCOBY.

-Put the jar in a warm corner of the kitchen where it is at least a few feet away from any other fermenting products.
-Around 75-85°F is best.
-If your kitchen is cold, you may need a heating mat on the side of the brewing vessel.
+Put the jar in a warm (around 75-85 degrees is best) corner of the kitchen where it is at least a few feet away from any other fermenting products.
+If your kitchen isn't warm enough, it may help to use a heating mat on the side of the brewing vessel.

-At this point, kombucha is ready for a second ferment.
+At this point, kombucha is ready for a second ferment to add carbonation.
 If you aren’t doing the second ferment, just pour the kombucha into another jar or jars with airtight lids and seal until ready to drink.

 For continuous brew, we dispense into several quart size mason jars with plastic storage caps (don't use metal!), leaving about 20% of the room on top.